LauraBrogan/2022-MLS-Assessment/README.md

 ## Liabries used in this Assignment

-I impoted: Matplotlib, ???????????????????
+I impoted: Matplotlib, NumPy, Pandas, Math, Scipy.Stats, Tensor Flow.

 * Matplolib is a Python 20 plotting library which produces publication quality figures in a variety of hardcopy formats and interactive    enviroments across platforms.

+* NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

+* Pandas is an open source, BDS-licenced libary providing high-oerfimance, easy-to-use data structures and data analysis tools.

+* Math Python built-in module that you can use for mathematical tasks.*1*

+* Scipy.Stats This module contains a large number of probability distributions, summary and frequency statistics, correlation functions and   statistical tests, masked statistics, kernel density estimation, quasi-Monte Carlo functionality, and more.*2*

+* TensorFlow is a free and open-source software library for machine learning and artificial intelligence.
+It can be used across a range of     tasks but has a particular focus on training and inference of deep neural networks.*3*

 ## Downloading My Repositiory from git hub